NIMO: a Nonlinear Interpretable MOdel: Experiments

 \paragraph{Linear Model} We use scikit-learn~\citep{scikit-learn} to implement the Lasso and Logistic regression model.
 More specifically, we use \texttt{LassoCV} and \texttt{LogisticRegressionCV} with default 5-fold cross validation to select the best model.
 For \texttt{LogisticRegressionCV}, the $\ell_1$ penalty is applied.

-\paragraph{Neural Network} We implement the naive neural network (MLP) with PyTorch Lightning~\citep{PyTorch_Lightning_2019}.
-For a fair comparison, the MLP has the same structure as the nonlinear part in our NIMO model, except no positional encoding.
+\paragraph{Neural Network} We implement the naive neural network (NN) with PyTorch Lightning~\citep{PyTorch_Lightning_2019}.
+For a fair comparison, the NN has the same structure as the nonlinear part in our NIMO model, except no positional encoding.
 We use Adam~\citep{kingma2014adam} as the default optimizer.
 The learning rate is \texttt{1e-3} for synthetic experiments, and \texttt{5e-3} for real-world datasets.
-Strong dropout regularization (\texttt{p=0.6}) is used to avoid overfitting.
+Strong dropout regularization (\texttt{p=0.6}) is used to avoid overfitting for small scale datasets (including synthetic datasets, diabetes and Bostong housing datasets).
+For the relatively large superconductivity dataset, small dropout rate (\texttt{p=0.1}) is used.

-\paragraph{LassoNet} We use the original implementation of LassoNet from their Github repository~\footnote{https://github.com/lasso-net/lassonet}.
+\paragraph{LassoNet} We use the original implementation of LassoNet from their GitHub repository~\footnote{https://github.com/lasso-net/lassonet}.
 Using the same API as shown in the LassoNet document, we configure the model to have a structure and number of parameters comparable to our model.
 All other hyperparameters are kept at their default values.
 The best model is automatically selected along the entire regularization path, as demonstrated in their paper.
 The one with the smallest validation loss is chosen.

-\paragraph{Contextual Lasso} We get the code of Contextual Lasso from the original Github repository~\footnote{https://github.com/ryan-thompson/ContextualLasso.jl}, which was implemented in Julia language.
-We follow the examples in the documentation and configure the model to have a structure and number of parameters comparable to our own model.
+\paragraph{NAM} The official NAM implementation was in Tensorflow.
+We chose a well-maintained PyTorch implementation from the GitHub repository~\footnote{https://github.com/lemeln/nam}.
+This implementation provides a scikit-learn style interface, which can be easily used.

+\paragraph{IMN} We use the original PyTorch implementation of IMN from their GitHub repository~\footnote{https://github.com/ArlindKadra/IMN}.
+All the arguments are kept at their default values except modifying the data loading logic to fit our datasets.

+For all the methods above, we tried our best to make sure that they achieve reasonably good and consistent performance on all the datasets.